Mini guide to Venice - 8 tips before the trip - Italy

 2. How expensive is it in Venice?

 Venice is not a cheap city, but it is mainly the accommodation that is expensive and limited.
-Expect to pay between 2000-4000 SEK/night to stay in a 4-star hotel with a good location.
-Food and drink in a restaurant is no more expensive than anywhere else in Italy (€12-20 main course) if you avoid the touristy areas and don't order an Aperol Spritz in St. Mark's Square.
+Expect to pay between 2000-5000 SEK/night to stay in a 4-star hotel with a good location.
+Food and drink in a restaurant is no more expensive than anywhere else in Italy (€14-25 main course) if you avoid the touristy areas and don't order an Aperol Spritz in St. Mark's Square.
 Gelato was significantly cheaper in Venice (€1,50-3 for a scoop) than in, for example, Florence.

 Do you want to ride a gondola?
 Be prepared to shell out €80 for 30 minutes.

 One thing to keep in mind: When staying at a hotel in Venice, you pay a city tax in cash at the hotel upon check-out.
-The tax seems to depend a bit on hotel and season, we paid €4.50 per adult per night and €2.25 per child per night.
-Before covid-19, there was talk of introducing a tourist tax for day tourists of between €3-8 per person/day, but according to what I can read, the decision has been postponed until 2021.
+The tax seems to depend a little on hotel and season, we paid €4.50 per adult per night and €2.25 per child per night.
+A tourist tax has also been introduced for day tourists during high season (and some other days).
+The fees are €5 per person/day (Read more and pay here).

 Vaporetto